Nicolai Boilesen: Ajax

 On 27 July 2013, Boilesen made his return to the first team in the 2013 Johan Cruijff Schaal match against AZ, coming on for Daley Blind in the 106th minute of the 3–2 win (a.e.t.).
 On 8 August 2013, Boilesen played the entire match for Jong Ajax in the Eerste Divisie against FC Oss which resulted in a 2–0 loss.
 On 18 September 2013, Frank de Boer surprisingly put Boilesen on the left wing in the UEFA Champions League match against FC Barcelona at Camp Nou.
 Boilesen played the entire match which ended in a 4–0 loss.
 On 10 November 2013, he scored his first official goal for Ajax in the 2–0 win over N.E.C., scoring in the 28th minute, having given an assist to Siem de Jong for the 1–0 just minutes prior.
 Helping Ajax to a 2–1 win over FC Barcelona on the return leg of the series at the Amsterdam Arena, Boilesen was selected for the UEFA Champions League Team of the Week for matchday 5.

 In June 2015 he refused to extend his contract with Ajax, as a result he did not play a single match for the team in the 2015–16 campaign.
 After this ended his contract expired.

 FC Copenhagen

 On 25 August 2016, Boilesen signed a four-year contract with FC Copenhagen, arch rivals of his childhood club Brøndby IF.

+On 22 May 2025, Boilesen announced his retirement from football after the season due to injuries.

 International career

 In May 2018 he was named in the Denmark national team's preliminary 35-man squad for the 2018 World Cup in Russia but did not make the final 23.

-He was named in Denmark's 26-man squad for the UEFA Euro 2020 competition, that took place in 2021 because of the COVID-19 Pandemic.
+He was named in Denmark's 26-man squad for the UEFA Euro 2020 competition, that took place in 2021 because of the COVID-19 pandemic.
 Denmark played all three group matches in Parken Stadium, Copenhagen.

+Coaching career

+After retiring, it was confirmed in July 2025, that Boilesen had been appointed assistant coach of Denmark U16.